-Evidence of language proficiency is documented through testing.
-If a non-native speaker of English was admitted to SIT with evidence of TOEFL or IELTS scores, they automatically meet the language requirement.
+For Multilingual Speakers of English: Evidence of language proficiency is documented through testing.
+If an international student who is also a non-native speaker of English is admitted to SIT with evidence of TOEFL or IELTS scores, they automatically meet the language requirement.

-If a non-native speaker was admitted to SIT without evidence of TOEFL or IELTS scores, their case will be reviewed to determine if they meet the language requirement.
+If a non-native speaker of English is admitted to SIT without evidence of TOEFL or IELTS scores, their case will be reviewed to determine if they meet the language requirement.
 In rare cases, an Oral Proficiency Interview (OPI) may be required to fulfill this requirement.
+These students are encouraged to contact the Dean for Assessment & Learning Support to discuss their multilingual background.